kaveriC/CLIF-1.0/sample_RCLIF/README.md

 | 62        | Asian | Non-hispanic | Female |

 * **patient_id** is an ID variable for each patient
 * **race** description of patient's race.
-Categories include Black or African-American,White, American Indian or Alaska Native, Asian, Native Hawaiian or Other Pacific Islander, Unknown, Other
+Categories include Black or African-American, White, American Indian or Alaska Native, Asian, Native Hawaiian or Other Pacific Islander, Unknown, Other
-* **ethinicity** description of patient's ethinicity.
-Categories include Hispanic or Non-hispanic
+* **ethnicity** description of patient's ethnicity.
+Categories include Hispanic or Non-Hispanic
-* **sex** is patient's biological sex - Male or Female
+* **sex** is the patient's biological sex - Male or Female

 ### Limited_identifiers